glory-violet/mainworkingdirectory/README.md

-## PART-4 Installing MongoDB and its Dependencies on EC2 _Tutorial:
+## PART-4 Installing MongoDB and its Dependencies on EC2:
 #### About MongoDB:
 > MongoDB is a popular NoSQL database management system developed by MongoDB Inc. It stores data in a flexible, JSON-like format and is known for its scalability, performance, and ability to handle unstructured or semi-structured data.
 To Know more, visit [MongoDB Official Documentation](https://www.mongodb.com/docs/)